GenomicsAotearoa/Introduction-to-R/docs/04-data-visualisation.md

 *map* the value of one variable in a dataset to $x$ and the other to $y$.
 However, we often encounter datasets that include more than two variables.
-In this case, **ggplot** allows you to *map* those other variables to visual marks such as **color** and **shape**.
+In this case, **ggplot** allows you to *map* those other variables to visual marks such as **colour** and **shape**.
 Along with the mapped coordinates
 $x$ and $y$, these visual marks constitute the **aesthetics** of the figure (specified using `aes()`).
 One thing you may want to remember is the difference between **discrete** and **continuous** variables.
 Some aesthetics, such as the shape of dots, do not accept continuous variables.
 If forced to do so, R will give an error.
-This is easy to understand; we cannot create a continuum of shapes for a variable, unlike, say, color.
+This is easy to understand; we cannot create a continuum of shapes for a variable, unlike, say, colour.

 !!! tip "Checking continuous/discrete variables"